hivesolutions/docker/README.md

 Multiple Docker repositories for Hive Solutions internal usage.

-**These repositories are made public and as such security considerations must be taken ⚠️**
+⚠️ **These repositories are made public and as such security considerations must be taken.** ⚠️